gobitfly/beaconchain/v2/frontend/components/bc/searchbar/readme.md

 ```HTML
 <MiddleEllipsis class="myclass" text="my long text" />
 ```
-This works only when the room that the component has is independent of the room that other MiddleEllipsis components take on the same line.
+But this works only when the room that the component has is independent of the room that other MiddleEllipsis components take on the same line.

 ### The interesting cases